Breadcrumb

 5. What should I expect after I submit?

-Review process: In Section I.1 of the HawkIRB New Project form you may select one of the local IRBs:
+In Section I.1 of the HawkIRB New Project form you may select one of the local IRBs:

-- Biomedical (IRB-01)
+Biomedical (IRB-01)

-- Behavioral/Social Science (IRB-02)
+Behavioral/Social Science (IRB-02)

-- VA Health Care System (IRB-03)
+VA Health Care System (IRB-03)

-- Full Board Review (more than minimal risk)
+Full board review (more than minimal risk)

-- Expedited Review (minimal risk)
+Expedited review (minimal risk)

-- Exempt Review (fits into one of six categories, see the Exemption Tool)
+Exempt review (fits into one of six categories, see the Exemption Tool)

 Detailed information about the review process can be found in the UI IRB Standard Operating Procedures and Researcher Guide.
-Review the Other Committee Tool and information about additional Human Research Protection Program (HRPP) Committees that may need to review your IRB application.
-This flowchart provides an overview of the human subjects research review process.

 6. What are my responsibilities related to human subjects research compliance?

-Investigators have a variety of IRB communication and record-keeping responsibilities after the research project is initiated.
+Principal investigators have a variety of IRB communication and record-keeping responsibilities after the research project is initiated.
 Major responsibilities are described in the UI IRB Standard Operating Procedures and Researcher Guide, Section II, Part 19-24.

-- Incidents of Noncompliance
+Incidents of noncompliance

 See the Reportable Events page of the Human Subjects Office website and the UI IRB Standard Operating Procedures and Researcher Guide, Section II, Part 19.B (Reportable Events).

-Other UI Committees Reviewing Human Subjects Research: As necessary, the investigator must communicate directly and obtain approval from other institutional committees that are part of the UI Human Research Protection Program (HRPP).
-Many of these committees review information in HawkIRB, but they may also have a separate application form/process.
+As needed, the principal investigator must communicate directly and obtain approval from other institutional committees within the UI Human Research Protection Program.
+Many of these committees review information in HawkIRB but may require separate applications or processes.

 9. How do I close a HawkIRB application?